Koredotcom/koredotai-docs/docs/searchassist/topic-guide/en/latest/dashboard.md

 <!--#### Topic Guide
 ###### Dashboard-->

-  Check out our explanatory videos, FAQs, Kore Academy courses and documentation links on Dashboard.
+  Check out our explanatory FAQs and Documentation links on Dashboard.

 <details>